Cameron Brate Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Recent Performances

-- In last week's game against the Panthers, Brate racked up two catches for 12 yards.
+- In last week's matchup with the Panthers, Brate caught two passes for 12 yards.

-- During his last three games, Brate has caught six passes on 10 targets for 28 yards and two touchdowns, averaging 9.3 yards per game.
+- During his last three games, Brate has 28 receiving yards on six receptions (10 targets), with two touchdowns, averaging 9.3 yards per game.

 Brate's Tampa Bay Teammates